aysnrdurak/Object-Detection-with-YOLOv4/README.md

 I got a fruit dataset from kaggle.
 You can find the dataset I used [here](https://www.kaggle.com/chrisfilo/fruit-recognition).

+IMPORTANT!
+In yolo you can not use every size photos.
+You should resize your photos.
+You can find the resize code [here](https://github.com/aysnrdurak/Object-Detection-with-YOLOv4/blob/main/tiny-useful-codes/resize.py)

 ### Labeling
 From this [link](https://github.com/tzutalin/labelImg), we are installing the LabelImg application, our data labeling tool.